jacobwojoski/dice-stats/README.md

 - [BringingFire Typescript Blog][4] For an easily digestable way to get typesript working for Foundry Modules
 - [BringingFire Typescipt Template][5]  The Typescipt starting point
 - [League-of-Foundry-Developers][6] For typescript types
+- Foundry VTT Discord for many questions

+#### Module Help!
-#### Special Thanks to all Contributors and to anyone who made pull requests or bug reports to get the module to where it is now
+Thanks to all Contributors and to anyone who made pull requests or bug reports to get the module to where it is now.
 - Jacobwojo: Lead Developer
 - Juan Ferrer: Fix for canvas buttons
 - RadicalEd: German translation + Remove some hardcoded items